leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

 ### Script Component

  * Unity Script is a Component, script component can be attached to GameObjects
+ * One Script component can be attacched on n GameObject, one GameObject can be have n Script component
  * Script Component is a C#/Javascript code-file implement MonoBehaviour
  * Unity allows you to create your own Components using scripts.
 These allow you to trigger game events, modify Component properties over time and respond to user input in any way you like